 North Korea Satellite Map

 The country lies between 38°N and 43°N so its climate is mostly continental and oceanic with four distinct seasons.
 While forests cover an estimated 41% of North Korea’s area, 20% is arable land.
-Its longest rivers are the Yalu, Tumen, and Taedong River.
+Its longest rivers are the Yalu, Tumen, and Taedong Rivers.
 The Kwangpo salt lagoon is North Korea’s largest natural inland body.

 North Korea Elevation Map

 Some of its major mountain chains are the Hamgyong Range to the northeast.
 Also, the Rangrim Mountains are in the north-central region.
 Finally, the Kangnam Range lies along its border with China to the north.
-At 2,743 m (9,003 ft), Paektu Mountain is the highest peak in North Korea, which is a mountain with volcanic origin.
+At 2,743 m (9,003 ft), Paektu Mountain, the highest peak in North Korea, is a mountain of volcanic origin.